How to Enroll in Running Start

-3. Complete and Submit your Running Start Enrollment Verification Form
+3. Submit Your Running Start Enrollment Verification Form (RSEVF)

-4. Attend a New Student Registration Event or meet one-on-one with an SVC Advisor to register for your first quarter classes
+4. Register for classes by attending a New Student Registration Event, or meeting one-on-one with an SVC Advisor

 Apply Now